cathstyles/sembl/README.md

     $ pg_restore --verbose --clean --no-acl --no-owner -h localhost -d sembl_development < production_db.dump
     $ rm production_db.dump

+### Working with the Solr search engine

+Running `foreman` and specifying `Procfile.dev` (as above) will run a local, app-specific instance of the Solr search engine.

+To load the search engine with the app's data, run this rake task:

+    $ rake sunspot:reindex

 ### Importing `Thing` records from CSV

 Open the rails console, and then: